Tainted\\Coders

 Wow, we never added any specific code for handing collisions with a gutter and yet our handle_collisions system still worked.

 Because our gutters are made up of both a Shape and a Position the system checked for collisions with the ball on our newly placed gutters.
+There is no gutter specific movement required.

 Moving our paddle